Back to news

 More habitats for smaller animals will attract larger prey animals.
 Birds, like sparrows and swallows, feed on insects, while bats consume large quantities of mosquitoes and other insects at night.
 In fact, bat nesting boxes have been used in Italy to combat mosquito populations as a natural alternative to pesticides.
 Similarly, urban foxes help control rodent populations, which can otherwise lead to a spike in pest-related issues

-Examples of SUDS and how they help
+Examples of SUDS and How They Help

 Black rainwater planter with green pointy shrubs